seanpm2001/SeansLifeArchive_Images_TinyTower_Y2025/2025/09_September/08/README.md

 - My session was skipped today. - 2025, Monday, June 23rd
 - I did not earn any golden tickets today, although I entered the hourly raffle 2 times. - 2025, Monday, June 30th/2025, Tuesday, July 1st
 - My session was skipped today. - 2025, Monday, July 7th to 2025, Monday, August 25th
+- I did not win any golden tickets this week from the raffle, as I didn't have an Internet connection, but I won 1 golden ticket by upgrading the stage of a monument. - 2025, Monday, September 1st

 </details>

-- I did not win any golden tickets this week from the raffle, as I didn't have an Internet connection, but I won 1 golden ticket by upgrading the stage of a monument. - 2025, Monday, September 1st
+- My session was skipped today. - 2025, Monday, September 8th

 </details>